DigitalzombieTLD/AudioAddOn-CollectionManager/README.md

 A custom [music collection] works almost the same way.
 Difference: Events without custom clips will play the original music.

-Custom [radio collections] determine which audio is player on the radio during the aurora.
+Custom [radio collections] determine which audio is played on the radio during an active aurora.

 # Which file formats are supported?
 At this time only .ogg files are supported.
 Please use only mono files, as stereo would mess with the 3D effects ingame.